LinuxStat

 pacman -S gcc

-You might also require ruby-dev in Debian based systems which provides support for ruby.h header file:
+You might also require ruby-dev in Debian based systems which provides support for ruby.h header file:apt install gcc

 apt install ruby-dev